JojoNeedsPizza/IdeaPad/README.md

 Have you ever got an very good Idea, said to yorself "I'll do this later", but when it is later you forgot half of it.
 Atleast i had this problem and so i created IdeaPad, my first ever "serious" public Python Project.
 So lets dive in and i guarantee you, you'll never forget an good Idea ever again.
+I'm still learning python, so AI helped me a lot.
 <br>
 <hr>
 <h2>Getting Started (Python Version)</h2>